dos-reis-francisco/GADIHOM/Readme.txt

 6. Fcost.m : cost function for the genetic algorithm
 7. mechanic_moduli.m : extract mechanic moduli from homogenized compliance tensor How to use
-*  modify the data values in a targeti.m code to call the main function GADIHOM(…)
+*  modify the data values in a ExampleUsei.m code to call the main function GADIHOM(…)

 * Run
 * Results are stored in various csv file :